-Since acquisition of the initial claims, 467 soil samples and 73 rock samples have been collected from the McCord Gold Property.
-The 2011 and 2012 programs have identified seven multi-element soil anomalies, associated with multiple anomalous gold values (>100 parts per billion or " ppb"), which are considered to be of exploration significance by David Adams, a qualified person as defined in National Instrument 43-101.
+Since acquisition of the initial claims, and prior to 2017, 467 soil samples and 73 rock samples have been collected from the eastern portions of the property.
+These earlier programs have identified seven multi-element soil anomalies, associated with multiple anomalous gold values (>100 ppb), which are considered to be of exploration significance.
 The two largest multi-element soil anomalies, exceeding 10 ppb gold, are approximately 1,500 by 400 metres, and 1,100 by 500 metres in size.
 The maximum soil value exceeds 100 ppb gold, which is the upper detection limit for the analytical method used.
 The two largest soil anomalies shed into the McCord Creek drainage.